nginxinc/kubernetes-ingress/examples/custom-resources/externalname-services/transport-server/README.md

-# Support for Type ExternalName Services
+# Support for Type ExternalName Services in Transport Server

 The Ingress Controller supports routing requests to services of the type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname).